Fredddi43/seedboxio-docker-downloader-raspberry/README.md

 * Visit $SEEDHOST/resilio and add that directory in Resilio Sync, copy the read-write secret.

 * Visit 0.0.0.0:8888 and setup a local folder for CompletedDownloads by clickong the "+", then "enter a link".

-*

-While you're in the .env file, add in correct data for MOVIE_DIR, TV_SHOW_DIR, and STORAGE_DIR.
-These represent where you want you movies, your tv shows, and where your completed downloads should go.

 ## Configure Radarr: